-The following two regulatory options are available for this application:
+The Regulatory Options available for this Application are:

 - Option 1.
-Not approve the use of lysophospholipase sourced from Aspergillus niger as a food processing aid. - Option 2.
+Maintain the status quo and not approve the use of lysophospholipase sourced from Aspergillus niger as a food processing aid. - Option 2.
 Approve the use of lysophospholipase sourced from Aspergillus niger as a food processing aid.